aspenlin/labtestocr/Readme.md

 Medicine_instructions contains tesseract results for some medicine instruction images.

 ## Installing and Running instruction
+First you need to install Tesseract engine follow the instructions in [Installation_and_training.md](Installation_and_training.md).

+Then setup python programs
 ```
 $ pip3 install virtualenv ## install the package for creating a virtual environment for python
 $ virtualenv venv  ## create the virtual environment